sa-tre/satre-high-level-design/Docs/FRIDGE_Governance_Extension_Architecture.md

 ## 2. Boundaries

-The figure below shows the external boundary FRIDGE and internal boundaries between component parts of the system.
+The figure below shows the external boundaries for the extended governance of FRIDGE and the internal boundaries between component parts of the system.

 ![FRIDGE Boundaries](./FRIDGE_Images/Fridge_Boundaries.drawio.svg)

 ### 2.1 Governance Boundary

 **Top Management is accountable for the governance boundary**.
 The governance boundary denotes the scope of risk and control across the entire system.
-This boundary may be synonymous with an ISO 27001 scope or similar and possibly commonly an extension of an existing scope defined by the Front Door TRE Hosting organisation.
-The extension of an existing scope is likely to require changes to the information governance framework as shown below.
+This boundary may be synonymous with an ISO 27001 scope or similar and commonly an extension of an existing scope defined by the Front Door TRE Hosting organisation.
+The extension of an existing scope is likely to require [changes to the information governance](FRIDGE_Governance_Extension_Architecture.md#3-governance-of-the-fridge-federation) framework as shown below.

-## 2.2 Front Door TRE Hosting Boundary
+### 2.2 Front Door TRE Hosting Boundary

 **The hosting organisation (Public or Private Cloud) is accountable for the TRE Hosting Boundary**.
-The TRE hosting boundary ensures for the "Security of the Cloud" and therefore responsible for protecting the infrastructure that runs all of the services offered in the AWS Cloud.
+The TRE hosting boundary ensures the security of the underlying cloud platform hosting the TRE.
+The hosting org is therefore responsible for protecting the infrastructure that runs all of the cloud services.
 This infrastructure is composed of the hardware, software, networking, and facilities.
 See [AWS](https://aws.amazon.com/compliance/shared-responsibility-model/), [Azure](https://learn.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility), [GCP](https://cloud.google.com/architecture/framework/security/shared-responsibility-shared-fate) for public cloud.
 UCL's TRE on private cloud supports a similar [shared responsibility model](https://isms.arc.ucl.ac.uk/rism02-roles_and_responsibilities/#6shared-responsibility-model) with the private cloud being part of the "UCL supporting Services".

 ### 2.3 Front Door TRE Boundary